-The brand new marina facilities in Mallaig comprise a secure pontoon fit for 50 vessels with walk-on access to the shore.
-The marina provides fresh water, electricity and Wi-Fi on site.
-As Mallaig is a working port, there are also complete servicing facilities including a slipway, boat builders and marine engineers available as well as an extensive ship chandlers.
-Mallaig Marina Centre housing state of the art toilets/showers/laundry facilities, linked by a path from the pontoon, was completed and operational in April 2016.
+The marina facilities in Mallaig comprise a secure pontoon for 50 vessels with walk-on access to the shore, fresh water, electricity and Wifi on site.
+The shore facilities, with toilets, showers and laundry facilities exclusively for Marina patrons are a short walk away, linked by a path from the pontoon.
+As Mallaig is a working port, there are also complete servicing facilities locally including a slipway, boat builders and marine engineers as well as an extensive ship chandlers.

 Once moored, Mallaig is an ideal place to either stop for a night or two or to use as a sailing base.
 The village offers restaurants to suit all budgets, with locally caught seafood a speciality.
 There are two main hotels in Mallaig – the West Highland Hotel and the Marine Hotel, both offering accommodation and restaurants.
-There is also B&B accommodation both in the village and surrounding area.
 There are several pubs in Mallaig and it’s not uncommon, especially during the summer months, to hear live traditional music.
-There are also regular ceilidhs at the village hall which welcome everyone.
-For those looking for something a little less energetic, there is the Mallaig Heritage Centre which details all of the area’s long and fascinating history, especially the port’s long association with the fishing industry and it’s connection with Bonnie Prince Charlie and the Jacobite uprising.
-There is also a swimming pool with fitness suite, spa, sauna and solarium.
-For those arriving by boat and wishing to explore inland, taxis can provide a tour of the area or can simply drop you where you want to go and can pick you up again at a designated time and place.
-Ideal for sailors wishing to explore the hills and glens.
-Should you want a guided boat trip to Knoydart or the Isles, there are morning, afternoon and full day excursions from Mallaig pier throughout the summer.
+For those looking for something a little less energetic, there is the Mallaig Heritage Centre which details all of the area’s long and fascinating history, especially the port’s long association with the fishing industry and its connection with Bonnie Prince Charlie and the Jacobite uprising.
+There is also a leisure centre with 20m swimming pool, fitness suite, spa, and sauna.
+More information on the area and what to see and do can be found on the Road to the Isles Marketing Group website – www.road-to-the-isles.org.uk.